morgrowe/OSXBackgroundUpdateExtractor/README.md

 ### ExtractPath

 This preference allows you to change where the most up to date packages are copied to.
-Default is /tmp
+Default is /tmp.

 ```
 defaults write /Library/Preferences/com.github.morgrowe.osx-background-update-extractor.plist ExtractPath "/path/to/folder"
 ```

 Note: Do not end your path with a forward slash as the script assumes it needs to be entered for you.
-For example: "path/to/folder" is good as opposed to "path/to/folder/" which is bad.
+For example: "/path/to/folder" is good as opposed to "/path/to/folder/" which is bad.

 ### ImportIntoMunki

-This preference allows you to toggle the automatic importing of the packages into Munki.
+This preference allows you to toggle the automatic importing of the XProtect and Gatekeeper ConfigData packages into Munki.
 The default is false.

 ```
 defaults write /Library/Preferences/com.github.morgrowe.osx-background-update-extractor.plist ImportIntoMunki -bool false